Jacek Yerka

 Jacek Yerka (born Jacek Kowalski in 1952) is a Polish surrealist painter from Toruń.
-Yerka's work has been exhibited in Poland, Germany, Monaco, France, and the United States, and may be found in the museums of Poland.
+Yerka's work has been exhibited in Poland, Germany, Monaco, France, and the United States.
+His work has been displayed in Polish art museums.

 Early life

-Jacek Yerka was born in Toruń, Poland, in 1952.
-He was born into an artistic family with both his parents graduates from a local Fine Art Academy.
+Jacek Yerka was born in Toruń, Poland in 1952.
+He was born into an artistic family with both his parents graduates from a local fine art academy.
 His earliest memories were of paints, inks, paper, erasers and brushes.
 As a child, Yerka loved to draw and make sculptures.
 He hated playing outside, and preferred to sit down with a pencil, creating and exploring his own world.
 This difference between the other children in his primary school led to social problems with his peers and Yerka describes his primary school life as being a "grey, sometimes horrifying reality".
 However, Yerka later became 'untouchable' in his high school due to his clever sketches of the school's worst bullies.